Bipolar disorder in children: Signs and symptoms

-The American Psychiatric Association's DSM-5 and the World Health Organization's ICD-10 use the same criteria to diagnose bipolar disorder in adults and children with some adjustments to account for differences in age and developmental stage, particularly with depressive episodes.
+The American Psychiatric Association's DSM-5 and the World Health Organization's ICD-10 use the same diagnostic criteria for bipolar disorder in adults and children, with some adjustments to account for differences in age and developmental stages, particularly with depressive episodes.
 For example, the DSM-5 specifies that children may exhibit persistently irritable moods instead of a depressed mood.
-Additionally, children will more than likely fail to meet their expected body weight instead of presenting with weight loss.
+Additionally, children are more likely to fail to meet expected body weight instead of presenting with weight loss.

 In diagnosing manic episodes, it is important to compare the changes in mood and behavior to the child's baseline mood and behaviors instead of to other children or adults.
-For example, grandiosity (i.e., unrealistic overestimation of one's intelligence, talent, or abilities) is normal at varying degrees during childhood and adolescence.
+For example, grandiosity, which is an unrealistic overestimation of one's intelligence, talent, or abilities, can occur at varying degrees during childhood and adolescence.
 Therefore, grandiosity is only considered symptomatic of mania in children when the beliefs are held despite being presented with concrete evidence otherwise or when they lead to a child attempting activities that are clearly dangerous, and most importantly, when the beliefs are an obvious change from a child's baseline self-image.

-It is important to distinguish if irritability is related to bipolar disorder or another condition as it is commonly in other childhood disorders.
-If irritability is persistent, it is important to differentiate from chronic irritability seen in disruptive mood dysregulation disorder (DMDD).
+It is important to distinguish if irritability is related to bipolar disorder or another condition, as it is common in other childhood disorders.
+If irritability is persistent, it is important to differentiate it from chronic irritability seen in disruptive mood dysregulation disorder (DMDD).

 PBD and ADHD, in particular, have many overlapping symptoms, such as the hyperactivity characteristic of manic episodes.
 Many children and adolescents with PBD are misdiagnosed with ADHD.
 Misdiagnosis can lead to complications, as some medications for other disorders can exacerbate symptoms of PBD.